Healthy Squash Casserole

 - Soaking cashews is important for the texture of the vegan cheese sauce.
 If you don’t soak cashews, the sauce will be grainy.
 The more you soak them.
 The better will be the sauce’s texture.

-- You can add black pepper, paprika, or red chili flakes instead of cayenne as well.
+- You can add black pepper, paprika, or red chili flakes instead of cayenne.

-- You can use vegan butter instead of coconut oil as well.
+- You can use vegan butter instead of coconut oil.

 - For the extra crunchy top, broil for 5 minutes.